 How do you find the price earnings to growth of this company?

 This example shows you that Company KK is currently selling for less than its earnings growth rate.
 This implies that it’s undervalued in the marketplace.

 If the analysts are correct, and Company KK’s earnings continue to grow as predicted, it could represent a good investment for your portfolio.

 Interpretation & Analysis

-Now that you know the formula and how to calculate this ratio, let's find out how this ratio helps you determine if a stock is undervalued or overvalued.
+Now that you understand the importance of the PEG ratio, let's dive deeper into how it can help you determine whether a stock is undervalued or overvalued.

 How to Use This Ratio to Value Stocks